GServlet/gservlet-api/README.md

 ## Contributing

 New contributors are always welcome.
-We collected some helpful hints on how to get started on our website at [Contribute to GServlet](https://gservlet.org/contribute)
+We collected some helpful hints on how to get started on our [Contribute](https://gservlet.org/contribute) page.

 ## License